behretj/LostFound/README.md

 After setting the correct paths at the top of the file, you can start the tracking process: `python run_custom.py`.
 The different visualization options as well as the YOLO extension module work in the same way as explained in the [demo section](#run-demo).

+## License

+This project is licensed under the [MIT License](LICENSE).

+Please note that this repository may include code or components that are licensed under different open-source licenses.
+The respective licenses and copyrights of these components apply.

+We do not offer any warranty or assume liability for the correctness, legality, or suitability of third-party components.

 ## Citing Lost & Found